shakikk/odin-recipes/README.md

 Refresher Project - The Odin Project Foundations

-Going through the odin project to refresh and enhance my web programming skills.
+I am currently going through the odin project to refresh and enhance my web programming skills.

+This repository is part of the odin's project's "foundation recipes" assignment.